pasbi/CAN/README.md

 Features:
 - connect the chord pattern database to your mp3 database (some other audio formats supported).
   This gives you opportunity to listen to original songs while practising
 - Administer Events (e.g. Gigs/Rehearsals).
-Create a list of
+Create a list of pieces to perform/practice
+- display mode with auto scroll
+- chord recognition and transposing
+- advanced copy/paste capabilities
+- export songs/collections to pdf
+- optionally arbitrary sized pdfs, so no need to turn pages in an electronic pdf viewer